octokit/octokit.js/README.md

-##### NOTE: [mikedeboer/node-github](https://github.com/mikedeboer/node-github) seems to no longer be maintained.
-For a list of PRs applied from upstream, see [here](https://github.com/kaizensoze/github4/wiki/Transition-from-upstream).
+##### NOTE: [mikedeboer/node-github](https://github.com/mikedeboer/node-github) is no longer maintained.
+See [here](https://github.com/kaizensoze/node-github/wiki/Transition-from-upstream) for a list of PRs applied from upstream.

 # Node-github